 Presenter:

-Speaker: Tim Shriver
+Speaker: Dr. Timothy Shriver

 Tim Shriver is husband, father, grandfather, educator, best-selling author, Chairman of Special Olympics and Chairman of UNITE.

-As Chairman of Special Olympics, a global movement to end discrimination against people with intellectual disabilities, Tim has driven the largest expansion of the organization in its history — growing the movement from one million athletes to over six million athletes in more than 170 countries around the world.
+As Chairman of Special Olympics, a global movement to end discrimination against people with intellectual disabilities, Shriver has driven the largest expansion of the organization in its history — growing the movement from one million athletes to over six million athletes in more than 170 countries around the world.

 As he passed the CEO torch in the past few years, he began asking questions like, “How could the example and spirit of the athletes of Special Olympics provide a model for a divided world?” and “How could SEL skills like empathy, self-awareness, and perspective-taking help our whole nation?”